isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

 	<li>Pass holders who cannot be vaccinated due to medical conditions</li>
 	</ol>

-<i>* As announced by the Ministry of Health earlier, all long term pass holders including work pass holders and their dependants are not allowed entry into Singapore if they have recent travel history (including transit) within the last 21 days (for arrivals before 7 Oct 2021, or 14 days for arrivals after 7 Oct 2021)  to India, Bangladesh, Nepal, Pakistan, Sri Lanka and Myanmar.
+<i>* As announced by the Ministry of Health earlier, all long term pass holders including work pass holders and their dependants are not allowed entry into Singapore if they have recent travel history (including transit) within the last 14 days to India, Bangladesh, Nepal, Pakistan, Sri Lanka and Myanmar.
 Entry approvals for those from Indonesia are also limited.</i>

 #### 2. What are the COVID-19 vaccines that meet the vaccination entry requirement?